More Young Women are Getting Skin Cancer – Why?

-For years, public service campaigns have warned us about the dangers of sun exposure, but recent research from the American Academy of Dermatology has found that the rates of skin cancer, including the most lethal form, have skyrocketed.
-And that women, in particular, are developing these cancers at an earlier age.
+For years public service campaigns have warned us about the dangers of sun exposure, but recent research from the American Academy of Dermatology has found that the rates of skin cancer, including the most lethal form, have skyrocketed and that women in particular are developing these cancers at an earlier age.

 A report from the AAD revealed that, between 1970 and 2009, the rates of melanoma jumped by almost 800 percent among women 18- to 39-years old.
-The rates of basal cell carcinoma increased by 145 percent, and squamous cell carcinoma by more than 260 percent.
+The rates of basal cell carcinoma increased by 145 percent and squamous cell carcinoma by more than 260 percent.

-“It’s pretty dramatic, and it’s alarming,” says Dr. Keyvan Nouri, director of MOHS and dermatologic surgery at Sylvester Comprehensive Cancer Center.
+“It’s pretty dramatic and it’s alarming,” says Dr. Keyvan Nouri, director of Mohs and dermatologic surgery at Sylvester Comprehensive Cancer Center.
 And while the report shines a bright light on younger women, “there’s been an increase across the board, for different ages and both sexes.”

-Focusing on the startling statistic for melanoma tells just part of the story, Dr. Nouri adds.
+Focusing on the startling statistic for melanoma tells just part of the story, Dr. Nouri says.
 More than 50 percent of all cancers are skin cancer.
 In fact, one and five Americans will develop some kind of skin cancer by age 70.

-Though it accounts for only about one percent of all cases, melanoma happens to be the deadliest skin cancer.
+Though it accounts for only about 1% of all cases, melanoma happens to be the deadliest skin cancer.
 In the United States alone, according to statistics cited by the Aim at Melanoma Foundation, the percentage of people of all ages who develop melanoma has more than doubled in the past 30 years.
 Healthcare professionals estimate that there will be 96,480 new cases of melanoma and 7,230 deaths from the disease in the U.S. this year.

-“Historically men tend to be outdoors more and have jobs where they’re working outside,” Dr. Nouri explains.
-“But I think that women are getting sun exposure now in different ways.”
+“Historically men tend to be outdoors more and have jobs where they’re working outside,” Dr. Nouri says.
+“But I think that women are getting sun exposure now in different ways, too.”

 Basal and squamous cell carcinoma are more frequently seen by dermatologists.
 They tend to show up later in life because many years can pass between UV exposure and the appearance of cancerous lesions.
 But Dr. Nouri and other dermatologists say they’re now seeing cases in younger sun-worshipping patients.

-“All you have to do is go to Miami Beach, and people are lying in the sand right under the bright sun,” Dr. Nouri says.
+“All you have to do is go to Miami Beach and people are lying in the sand right under the bright sun,” Dr. Nouri says.
 “I think they don’t believe it’s going to happen to them.”

 When caught early, it’s the most curable.
 Squamous cell skin cancer, the second most common form of skin cancer, is also curable when caught early.

-But while both these types of skin cancer can be successfully treated, the lesions can be not only disfiguring.
-They can also invade the deeper layers of skin and spread to the rest of the body.
+But while both these types of skin cancer can be successfully treated, the lesions can be not only disfiguring, they can also invade the deeper layers of skin and spread to the rest of the body.
 About 15,000 Americans die from squamous cell carcinoma each year.
-BCC, on the other hand, rarely spreads, but it can turn dangerous by growing locally, destroying skin, tissue, and bone.
+BCC, on the other hand, rarely spreads but it can turn dangerous by growing locally, destroying skin, tissue and bone.

-What’s frustrating to dermatologists is that these skin cancers can be preventable if people made a few lifestyle changes.
+These skin cancers can be preventable if people made a few lifestyle changes.
 The AAD report, for example, pointed the finger at tanning beds, which emit extremely intense ultraviolet rays.
 Tanning bed use causes as many as 400,000 cases of skin cancer in the United States each year.

+Fewer people are visiting tanning bed salons.
+However, about 7.8 million women still use them and just one session can hike the risk of developing squamous cell carcinoma by about 67%, basal cell carcinoma by about 29%, and melanoma by 20%.
 Tanning beds may not be as popular in South Florida, but year-round warm, sunny weather puts us at a higher risk of getting too much of those dangerous UV rays.

 Here’s what Dr. Nouri suggests: